atep-wz/atep-wz.github.io/presentation.md

 ]
 .right-column[
   #### Portability
-  How easy it is to setup the development environment when I have a barebone computer system.
+  How easy it is to set up the development environment when I have a barebones computer system.

   PDF | Word | Latex | HTML | markdown
   -|-|-|-|-